build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 ---
 title: "Set Up and Configure Microsoft PKI for Smart Card Authentication with Amazon WorkSpaces"
-description: "A comprehensive guide on configuring Microsoft PKI and AWS infrastructure to support smart card authentication for your Amazon WorkSpaces."
+description: "A comprehensive guide to configuring Microsoft PKI and AWS infrastructure to support smart card authentication for your Amazon WorkSpaces."
 tags:
   - aws
   - workspaces